-for troff, and compiles tbl codings into lengthy streams of raw troff commands, it was by no means certain that the use of fields, within a table, would not interfere, in some subtle way, with the low-level coding generated by tbl itself.
-Indeed, this trick is the typesetting equivalent of trying to interleave raw assembler code with the output from a C compiler, and is probably every every bit as dangerous.
-Mercifully it worked well because, as we shall see, being able to automate spatial padding is an essential adjunct to the calculation of correct leader-dot patterns.
+A sample of the tbl encoding for the first few lines of Figure 3(b) is shown in Figure 4.
+The first feature of note is the use of .fc # ^, which is a troff 'field' command [7] denoting that, between the outer delimiters of #, the inner ^ markers are to be padded with equal amounts of space, so as to fit the declared column width of 2.8 inches.
+Now it was a considerable leap of faith to hope that this approach would work because fields are a troff facility and not a built-in feature of tbl.
+Given that tbl acts as a pre-processor for troff, and compiles tbl codings into lengthy streams of raw troff commands, it was by no means certain that the use of fields, within a table, would not interfere, in some subtle way, with the lowlevel coding generated by tbl itself.
+Indeed, this trick is the typesetting equivalent of trying to interleave raw assembler code with the output from a C compiler, and is almost certainly every bit as dangerous.
+Mercifully it worked well because, as we shall see, being able to automate spatial padding is an invaluable bonus in developing scripts for generating correct leader-dot patterns.

-Further features to note are the way in which overflow lines are inset by using the $\$ (6s pre-defined string to insert a 6-en space and the use of $\$ to call a pre-defined string for the abbreviation lic., which denotes a marriage by special licence.
-The string call $\$ (0q is used to insert ditto marks, consisting of two commas, whenever a year date of a wedding is the same as that on a previous line.
+Further features to note are the way in which overflow lines are inset by using the $\ \ (6s pre-defined string to insert a 6-en space and the use of <math>\ \ c$ to call a pre-defined string for the abbreviation lic., which denotes a marriage by special licence.
+The string call $\ \ (0q)$ is used to insert ditto marks, consisting of two commas, whenever a year date of a wedding is the same as that on a previous line.

 However, most significant of all for replicating the original material was the need for leader-dot patterns to be inserted into column 1 of the table, to complete each under-length line.
-Careful measurement on the original pages showed that the simplest of these leader patterns was just an ellipsis character (...) and so this has been pre-defined at the head of the marriage register troff file as the string p1, which is in turn, invoked by the call-out of $\$ (p1.
-The pattern of two sets of leader dots (p2) is just two ellipsis characters separated by a 6-en space; more generally the leader pattern pn consists of n ellipsis characters with n-1 sets of interleaved 6-en spaces.
-The pattern p4 is the most complex one that is needed.
+Careful measurement on the original pages showed that the simplest of these leader patterns was just an ellipsis character (...) and so this has been pre-defined at the head of the marriage register troff file as the string p1, which is in turn, invoked by the callout of $\ p1$.
+The pattern p2 is just two ellipsis character separated by a 6-en space; more generally the leader pattern pn consists of n ellipsis characters with n - 1 sets of interleaved 6-en spaces.
+The p4 pattern is the most complex one that is needed.